 The undersigned holder hereby exercises the right to purchase of the shares of Common Stock ("Warrant Shares") of Skyline Medical Inc., a company incorporated under the laws of the Delaware (the "Company"), evidenced by Warrant to Purchase Common Stock No. (the "Warrant").
 Capitalized terms used herein and not otherwise defined shall have the respective meanings set forth in the Warrant.

 1. Form of Exercise Price.
-The Holder intends that payment of the Exercise Price shall be made as: a "Cash Exercise" with respect to Warrant Shares; and/or a " Cashless Exercise " with respect to Warrant Shares.
+The Holder intends that payment of the Exercise Price shall be made as:

+a "Cash Exercise" with respect to Warrant Shares; and/or

+a "Cashless Exercise" with respect to Warrant Shares.

 In the event of a "Cash Exercise", this Exercise Notice and the Aggregate Exercise Price shall be delivered to the Warrant Agent.
 In the event of a "Cashless Exercise", this Exercise Notice shall be delivered to the Company.

 In the event that the Holder has elected a Cashless Exercise with respect to some or all of the Warrant Shares, shares of Common Stock are to be delivered to Holder as the Net Number pursuant to such Cashless Exercise, as further specified in Annex A to this Exercise Notice.

-2. Payment of Exercise Price .
-In the event that the Holder has elected a Cash Exercise with respect to some or all of the Warrant Shares, the Holder shall pay the Aggregate Exercise Price in the sum of \$ to the Warrant Agent in accordance with the terms of the Warrant.
-3. Delivery of Warrant Shares and Net Number of Shares of Common Stock .
-The Company shall cause the Warrant Agent to deliver to Holder, or its designed or agent as specified below, shares of Common Stock in respect of the exercise contemplated hereby.
-Delivery shall be made to Holder, or for its benefit, to the following address: Exhibit A-1
+2. Payment of Exercise Price.
+In the event that the Holder has elected a Cash Exercise with respect to some or all of the Warrant Shares, the Holder shall pay the Aggregate Exercise Price in the sum of \$\$ to the Warrant Agent in accordance with the terms of the Warrant.

+3. Delivery of Warrant Shares and Net Number of Shares of Common Stock.
+The Company shall cause the Warrant Agent to deliver to Holder, or its designee or agent as specified below, shares of Common Stock in respect of the exercise contemplated hereby.
+Delivery shall be made to Holder, or for its benefit, to the following address:
-ANNEX A TO EXERCISE NOTICE

-Fransaction Code Number: if electronic book entry transfer)
+Date: